 We are in search of Armenian Street and the distinctive street-art for which Penang is renowned.
 I'm also searching for the studio of celebrated photographer, Howard Tan, who captures everyday-life on Penang's streets through his lens.
-I've fallen in love with some of his photos, which adorn the corridor walls of the E & O. Dorothea Lange says that photography takes an instant out of time, altering life by holding it still.
-I feel that the photographs of Tan's which I've seen so far do exactly that.
+I've fallen in love with some of his photos, which adorn the corridor walls of the E & O. Dorothea Lange's quote, 'photography takes an instant out of time, altering life by holding it still', perfectly describes the photographs of Tan's, in my opinion.
 There is a simplicity, yet the photos convey the spirit of the city.
 I hope I find Howard's studio, because I'd love to take one or two small prints home with me.

 We walk along the narrow mosaic footpaths.
 The shophouses, which dominate the streets provide shady protection from the hot sun, and as we walk past Chinese apothecaries, dark hardware stores, junkyards filled with unknown treasures, Muslim cafes, and Indian fabric stores displaying their brightly-coloured materials, we cannot resist peeking inside the dark recesses of the windowless stores.
 Across the road, on the second floor of the terraced buildings, shutters may be open or closed, depending on the position of the sun.
 The shutters themselves are interesting and make good subjects for photographs.
 I pass an aloe vera plant, eggshells placed on the long spiky leaves.
 They are probably there to protect the passers-by from being scratched, but becomes an object of fascination as Helene calls it an 'eggplant' as we pass.

 The street art, including the famous Children on a bicycle mural by Ernest Zacharevic, is well worth the walk down here.
-Together with the Chinese clan houses, shophouses, and museums, it is easy to see why the tourists love this street.
-It's thirsty o'clock and we find a bar with ice-cold beers and sit in air-conditioned comfort as we watch the world pass by.
+Together with the Chinese clan houses, shophouses, and museums, it is easy this street attracts so many tourists.
+It's thirsty o'clock and we find an air-conditioned bar with ice-cold beers and sit near the window to watch the world pass by.
 I love exploring towns by foot, and Georgetown doesn't disappoint.

 No trip to Penang can be made without mentioning the food.
 Oh!
 What a smorgasbord!
 There is everything imaginable here, but for starters, I want to try traditional Malaysian satay sticks liberally dipped in peanut sauce.
 I find these at the Northam Beach Cafe, a short distance from our hotel.
 As we eat, we watch the fishermen through the haze, as they finish their day on the water.
 Sipping beer from a thimble-sized glass and allowing the soft chicken satay meat melt in my mouth, I cannot think of anything better than this moment in time.

 Of course, we try all sorts of food.
 Dumplings at Guerney Plaza, spicy Thai, and unique Nyonya food, not to mention a pizza thrown in for good luck.
-I think we successfully toured the planet with a variety of flavours, but no matter where we went to eat, the quality of the food was excellent and the service may have been even better.
-Without a doubt, food is the centre around which the rest of Penang rotates, and one could return for many years, as Helene and David have done, and not scratch the surface of the style and type of available food.
+I think we successfully toured the planet with a variety of flavours, but no matter where we eat, the quality of the food is excellent and the service may be even better.
+Without a doubt, food is the centre around which the rest of Penang rotates, and one could return for many years, as Helene and David have done, and not scratch the surface of the style and type of food.
 Seven days is not enough time to eat....
 Oh, and we didn't even try dessert!

 We search for and find the green-painted heritage mansion; a museum dedicated to Penang's Peranakan heritage.
-The Peranakans are ethnic Chinese settlers who came to the Malay peninsula between the 15th and 17th centuries.
+The Peranakans are ethnic Chinese settlers who arrived here in the Malay peninsula between the 15th and 17th centuries.
 Members of this community are referred to as Baba Nyonya.
 Nyonya is the term for the women and Baba for the men.
 We take a formal tour of the mansion, where we spend an hour learning a little about the Peranakan culture.
-The exhibition of exquisitely-embroidered clothes and tablecloths and beaded shoes was stunning.
+The exhibition of exquisitely-embroidered clothes, tablecloths, and beaded shoes was stunning.
 Nyonya cuisine is a unique fusion of Chinese ingredients and distinct Malaysian spices.
-However, the Penang Island Peranakan cuisine also incorporates influences from Thailand, such as the inclusion of tamarind.
-Nyonya recipes are handed down from one generation to the next, and preparation of these traditional dishes are time-consuming.
+However, the Penang Island Peranakan cuisine also incorporates influences from Thailand, such as the inclusion of the tamarind ingredient.
+Nyonya recipes are handed down from one generation to the next, and preparation of these traditional dishes is time-consuming.
 I manage to fit in quite a few Nyonya dishes such as curries and laksa during my stay in Penang, and enjoy them enormously.

 All too soon, it's time to say goodbye after our short, but wonderful visit to Georgetown, Penang.
-Within a very small area, on foot, we are introduced to a unique culture, we explore tiny laneways and poke around inside some dusty old-fashioned stores, whilst enjoying the vibrant colours, spicy flavours and unique smells of this small part of Penang.
+Within a very small area, on foot, we are introduced to a unique culture.
+We explore tiny laneways and poke around inside some dusty old-fashioned stores, whilst enjoying vibrant colours, spicy flavours and uniquely Asian aromas of this small part of Penang.
 We also meet some of the friendliest people on earth.
-As we prepare to say goodbye to the E & O Hotel, many of the management and hotel staff wish us a safe journey home.
+As we prepare to say goodbye to the E & O Hotel, many of the management and hotel staff arrive in time to wish us a safe journey home.
 We'll be back!

-RESTAURANTS: Beach Blanket Babylon, 32 Jalan Sultan Ahmad Shah, George Town
+Restaurants: Beach Baby Babylon, 32 Jalan Sultan Ahmad Shah, Georgetown